karantyagi/emotion-recognizing-music-player/README.md

 #

+`Visit us in Section 2 to know more about this awesome project !`

 * Playing songs based on a person's mood in near-real time
 * Music Player implemented in Python 3.6
 * Used Microsoft's Azure Emotional Detection API for emotion detection